 LabKey maintains automated tests that verify most areas of the product.
 These tests use the Selenium Remote Control

 test harness to exercise and verify server functionality by automating the browser.
-LabKey develops and runs all tests using the most recent versions of Chrome and Firefox supported by Selenium.
-Other versions of Firefox have not been tested and are not recommended.
+LabKey develops and runs all tests using the most recent versions of Chrome and Firefox supported by Selenium, which usually lags the most recent public browser release.
+Thus, Firefox Extended Support Release

-You can have multiple versions of Firefox installed, as long as you specify the path to Firefox when you run the DRT.
+You can have multiple versions of Firefox installed, as long as you specify the path to Firefox when you run the tests.
 For example:

 LabKey currently maintains three test suites: